 - Plus, why there’s debate over how long the third trimester is

 It’s commonly accepted that pregnancy is 40 weeks.
 But you’re not technically pregnant during the first two weeks of pregnancy.
 Huh?!

 Your due date is calculated based on your last menstrual period (LMP).
 Healthcare providers or your midwife use the LMP because the conception date is a little harder to pin down.
 A woman with a normal period typically ovulates 14 days after her period began.
+(Use our ovulation calculator to find out your ovulation window.)
 That’s how those 14 days get included in your pregnancy.

 (If you know your due date and want an estimate of when you conceived, use our reverse due date calculator.)

 How Long is the First Trimester?

 Your first trimester lasts 13 weeks.
 Here at Mama Natural our week-by-week pregnancy calendar begins at week three and ends at week thirteen for the first trimester.
 It’s counted from the first day of your LMP and lasts through the end of your 12th week of pregnancy.

 The first trimester is when your doctor or midwife may perform screening and diagnostic tests.
 These may include: